Can Asthma Go Away? Symptoms, Causes & Treatments

 Long-term (preventive) medications like corticosteroids, leukotriene modifiers, and theophylline reduce the inflammation in the airways that are responsible for the unpleasant symptoms.

 Bronchodilators, on the other hand, open swollen, constricted airways that get in the way of normal breathing.
-The common drugs that fall into this category of medication include short-acting beta-agonists, anticholinergic agents, and oral/intravenous corticosteroids.
+The common respiratory drugs that fall into this category of medication include short-acting beta-agonists, anticholinergic agents, and oral/intravenous corticosteroids.

 Can Asthma Go Away?